 Enter Kerberos.
 Every child who grew up playing Dungeons and Dragons learned about the mythical creature of Kerberos (also known as Cerberus in Ancient Greek mythology) - a three headed dog who guards the gates of Hell and prevents dead souls from returning to the world of the living.

-So sweet... and yet today most security professionals know Kerberos as a network authentication protocol designed to provide strong authentication for client/server applications by using secret-key cryptography.
+While that memory is nostalgic, most security professionals know Kerberos as a network authentication protocol designed to provide strong authentication for client/server applications by using secret-key cryptography.

-- What about Golden ticket - is that a VIP pass?
-Yes.
-Correct!
-Actually this is more than VIP, it is like a lifetime-granted ticket for Kerberos generating ticket.
-Hard coded granted access for 10 years by default (modified if you want).
+- What about ‘Golden Ticket’ - is that a VIP pass?
+Yes - you now can go to the Chocolate Factory!
+Jokes aside: this is called a ‘Golden Ticket’ because you are granted indefinite creation of a Kerberos generating ticket which is usually hard coded to grant access for 10 years by default (modified if you want).